-3.4.5 Troubleshooting Acoustic Immittance
+3.4.5 Troubleshooting Middle Ear Testing

-The following are some common problems that may be encountered during tympanometry testing, and a list of possible solutions that may correct the difficulty.
+The following are some common problems that may be encountered during middle ear testing, and a list of possible solutions that may correct the difficulty.

-- Display reads AIR LEAK when running test: - Reset the probe cuff in the ear. - Pull up and back a little more on the ear to straighten the ear canal. - Use a different size cuff.
-(Most SPs should need the middle sized cuff.) - Display reads BLOCK when running test: - Verify that the probe cuff is in the entrance to the ear canal, not up a gainst another part of the ear. - Check that the probe tip is not blocked by wax, etc. - Recall the direction of the ear canal noted on o toscopy and try to direct the probe appropriately. - Display reads NO DATA when running a test, or unit will not run test: - Make sure you have selected IMP. - Power the unit off and back on; recalibrate before proceeding. - Earscan takes an abnormally long time to run the immittance test: - Typically, this means that the seal has been lost. - Remove the probe and begin again.
+- Difficulty obtaining a sufficient seal to conduct the test: - Pull the probe completely away and reset the probe tip in the ear. - Pull up and back a little more on the ear to straighten the ear canal. - Use a different size tip. - Probe indicates blockage when running the test (indicated by a yellow probe light): - Verify that the probe cuff is in the entrance to the ear canal and pointing toward the ear drum, not up against another part of the ear. - Check that the probe tip is not blocked by wax, etc. If necessary, replace the clear plastic probe tip. - Recall the direction of the ear canal noted on otoscopy and try to direct the probe appropriately. - Titan takes an abnormally long time to begin tympanometry: - Typically, this means that an airtight seal has not been obtained. - Remove the probe and begin again.